Lauren James: Personal life

-James is the younger sister of Chelsea and England defender Reece James.
+Lauren has an older brother Reece who captains Chelsea and plays for them and England.
+They are the first brother and sister to represent England at senior level in the modern era.

 She has cited her father Nigel, a UEFA licensed football coach, as inspiration: "[He] has helped me every step of the way.
 I grew up playing football with my brothers and wanted to play like them; I have always loved the game.
 I am grateful to my Dad for all the time, effort and love that he has put into my football by coaching me in order that I reach the very best level."
-She is of Jamaican descent through her father.

-She attended Whitton School in Whitton, London.